andreaskastl/calendarize_address/README.md

 ### Installation
 The extension needs to be installed as any other extension of TYPO3 CMS.
 Get the extension
+1. **Install extension via composer command:** Go to your folder where the root composer.json file is located.
+Type: `composer req andreaskastl/calendarize-address` to get the latest version that runs on your TYPO3 version.
-1. **Get it from the Extension Manager:** Press the _Retrieve/Update_ button and search for the extension key `calendarize_address` and import the extension from the repository.
+2. **Get it from the Extension Manager:** Press the _Retrieve/Update_ button and search for the extension key `calendarize_address` and import the extension from the repository.
-2. **Get it from typo3.org:** You can always get current version from https://extensions.typo3.org/extension/calendarize_address/ by downloading either the t3x or zip version.
+3. **Get it from typo3.org:** You can always get current version from https://extensions.typo3.org/extension/calendarize_address/ by downloading either the t3x or zip version.
 Upload the file afterwards in the Extension Manager.

 The extension ships some TypoScript code which needs to be included.
 1. Switch to the root page of your site.